Arshiyahassan/hudl-assignment/README.md

 1. WebdriverIO is an open-source testing automation framework written in JavaScript and runs on NodeJS.
 2. credentials are being read from `credentials.js file`
 3. In webdriverio, browser session gets automatically initialized and closed so these steps are not mentioned in the code.
-4. Mocha framework is used to run test spec files.
+4. Mocha framework is used to run test specs.
-5. Test results will be available on terminal once executions is finished.
+5. Test results will be available on terminal using Mocha framework once executions is finished.
 It includes information like test specs ran along with description and tests failed and passed.